kstenerud/concise-encoding/ce-structure.md

     [media type] [data]

-The media object's internal encoding is not the concern of a Concise Encoding codec; CE merely sees the data as a sequence of bytes with an associated media type, and passes it along as such.
+The media object's internal encoding is not the concern of a Concise Encoding codec; CE merely sees the data as a sequence of bytes along with an associated media type.

+The media type **MUST** be validated according to the rules of [rfc6838](https://www.rfc-editor.org/rfc/rfc6838.html#section-4.2).
+An invalid media type is a [data error](#data-errors).

-Codecs **MUST NOT** attempt to validate the media type beyond ensuring that it contains only the allowed character range described in [rfc6838](https://www.rfc-editor.org/rfc/rfc6838.html#section-4.2).
-An unrecognized media type is **not** a decoding error; it is the application layer's job to decide such things.
+**Note**: An _unrecognized_ media type is **not** a decoding error; it is the application layer's job to decide such things.

 **Note**: [Multipart types](https://www.iana.org/assignments/media-types/media-types.xhtml#multipart) are **not** supported.